Eng-ZeyadTarek/Eng-ZeyadTarek/README.md

 <hr>

-- 🧑‍🎓 I graduated from faculty of computer sciences in Zagazig university with B.Cs. degree.
+🧑‍🎓 I graduated from the faculty of computer sciences at Zagazig university with B.Sc.

-- 📖 I finished my M.Cs. degree in AI and machine learning from Queen's university at Kingston, Canada with A+ grade.
+📖 I finished my M.Sc degree in AI and machine learning from Queen's University in Kingston, Canada with A+ grade.

-- 🔭 I’m currently working on **building AI and data science models for clients**.
+🔭 I’m currently working on building AI and data science models for clients.

-- 🌱 I’m currently improving myself in **machine learning, deep learning, reinforcement learning, data analysis, NLP, etc..**.
+🌱 I’m currently improving myself in machine learning, deep learning, reinforcement learning, data analysis, NLP, etc...

-- 👨‍💻 All of my projects are available at my <a target="blank" href ="https://github.com/Eng-ZeyadTarek">github profile</a>.
+👨‍💻 All of my projects are available on my GitHub profile.

-- 💬 Ask me about **Python, scikit-learn, pandas, matplotlib, numpy, scipy**.
+💬 Ask me about Python, scikit-learn, pandas, matplotlib, numpy, scipy.

-- 📄 Know about my experiences and check my <a target="blank" href="https://drive.google.com/file/d/1-HDdeOyQmNez8SWW9YGT5X78ANxU8ppI/view?usp=sharing">resume</a>.
+📄 Know about my experiences and check my resume.

-- ⚡ Fun fact **I think that I can't get off teaching the machines**.
+⚡ Fun fact I think that I can't get off teaching the machines.
 <hr>
 <h3 align="left">Connect with me:</h3>
 <p align="left">